 Troubleshooting the databases

-If you have issues with the databases that support the
+Use these strategies to troubleshoot issues with the databases that support the console.

 autovacuumis set to